 Our client underwent surgery for (1) retrograde IM nail left femur fracture, (2) four compartment fasciotomy left lower leg, (3) three compartment fasciotomy left thigh, (4) closed treatment pelvic ring fracture, and (5) placement of wound back left thigh.
 The doctor found displaced left distal femur fracture, tight compartments, pre-op foot drop, and large hematoma posterior of thigh compartment.
 The doctor further opined that our client would require staged debridement and possible closure on Wednesday or Thursday.

-Two days later, our client underwent another surgery his left thigh as a result of traumatic compartment syndrome.
+Two days later, our client underwent another surgery on his left thigh as a result of traumatic compartment syndrome.
 At the end of the procedure, the doctor had to apply a large negative pressure wound therapy device.
 The wound would not close because the thigh remained too tight.
-The post operative plan was for our client to return to the operative room to close the wound later in the week.
+The post-operative plan was for our client to return to the operative room to close the wound later in the week.

 The next day our client had been sitting up talking to family when he started gurgling and progressively lost consciousness.
 At 12:00 p.m., a nurse came in and found him sitting in the stretcher chair and stating that he was “tired.”
 The nurse stepped out to retrieve a suction and returned to find our client completely unconscious and not breathing.
 The nurse called a code blue and heroic measures were unsuccessfully attempted.
 Our client tragically passed away at 12:18 p.m. that day.
 His doctor noted that her impression was it was most likely a pulmonary embolism, which is a risk of immobilization and surgery both of which were caused by the wreck.